 Students seeking a degree from Silicon Valley University must complete specific requirements as determined by the faculty, the Board of Trustees and the State of California.
 The requirements for graduation include all of the following:

 - A) Completion of minimum number of credit hours;

-- B) Meet the minimum cumulative GPA requirement for graduation; 2.0 for undergraduate students and 3.0 for graduate students out of 4.0 grading scale.
+- B) Meet the minimum cumulative GPA requirement for graduation; 2.0 for undergraduate students out of 4.0 grading scale.

 - C) Faculty approval;

 - D) Filing of petition for graduation

 - E) Administrative clearance